looopTools/header_cpp/README.md

 Header\_cpp utilise waf [[1]](https://waf.io) as build system, with modification provided by Steinwurf Aps [[2]](http://steinwurf.com), whom provided the modified waf on github
 [[3]](https://github.com/steinwurf/waf)[[4]](https://github.com/steinwurf/waf-tools).
 However, with header\_cpp we distributed the waf binary and you need to do nothing additional.

-For building header\_cpp change directory to the root folder of the project and run the following commands
+For building header\_cpp change directory to the root folder of the project and run the following commands:

     python waf configure
     python waf build

 The resulting files should be placed in the resulting build folder.